Alignak-monitoring/alignak/doc/source/10_troubleshooting/troubleshooting-alignak.rst

 As root modify your /etc/fstab to set the filesystem to read-write.

-.. _troubleshooting/troubleshooting-shinken#FAQ-5:
+.. _troubleshooting/troubleshooting-alignak#FAQ-5:

 OSError too many files open
 ---------------------------

 The operating system cannot open anymore files and generates an error.
-Shinken opens a lot of files during runtime, this is normal.
+Alignak opens a lot of files during runtime, this is normal.
 Increase the limits.

 Google: changing the max number of open files linux / debian / centos / RHEL

 cat /proc/sys/fs/file-max

-# su - shinken
+# su - alignak
 $ ulimit -Hn
 $ ulimit -Sn